wwwouaiebe/TravelNotes/docs/userGuides/en/InstallationGuideEN.md

 - __route.showDragTooltip__ : the number of times the tooltip displayed when adding a waypoint is shown ( -1 = always ; default value : 0 )
 - __route.width__ : the default thickness of a route ( default value : 5	)
 - __routeEditor.showEditedRouteInRoadbook__ : when this value is true the modifications of the route being edited will be immediately imported into the roadbook ( default value : true )
-- __travelEditor.startMinimized__ : when this value is true, Travel & Notes is displayed in reduced form at startup ( default value : true )
-- __travelEditor.startupRouteEdition__ : when this value is true, a route is directly edited when loading a new travel ( default value : true )
-- __travelEditor.timeout__ : the time that will elapse, in milliseconds, between the moment when the mouse is no longer in Travel & Notes and the moment when it is reduced ( default value : 1500 )
+- __toolbars.timeOut__ : the time that will elapse, in milliseconds, between the moment the mouse leaves a toolbar and the moment it is hidden (default value: 1500)
-- __travelNotes.autoLoad__ : when this value is true, the map and all the controls are built automatically when the Travel & Notes javascript is loaded( default value : true )
 - __travelNotes.haveBeforeUnloadWarning__ : when this value is true, a confirmation message is displayed each time the travel being edited is going to be deleted ( default value : true )
 - __travelNotes.language__ : the language used by Travel & Notes, unless another language is specified in the url ( default value : "fr" )
+- __travelNotes.startupRouteEdition__ : when this value is true, a route is directly edited when loading a new travel ( default value : true )
-- __travelNotesToolbarUI.contactMail.url__ : the email address used in the contact button ( default value : "https://github.com/wwwouaiebe/TravelNotes/issues" )
+- __travelNotesToolbar.contactMail.url__ : the email address used in the contact button ( default value : "https://github.com/wwwouaiebe/TravelNotes/issues" )
+- __travelNotesDialog.dialogX__ : the default horizontal position of the "Travel Notes" window relative to the top left corner of the screen
+- __travelNotesDialog.dialogY__ : the default vertical position of the "Travel Notes" window relative to the top left corner of the screen
+- __travelPropertiesDialog.dialogX__ : the default horizontal position of the "Travel properties" window relative to the top left corner of the screen
+- __travelPropertiesDialog.dialogY__ : the default vertical position of the "Travel properties" window relative to the top left corner of the screen
 - __wayPoint.reverseGeocoding__ : when this value is true, the coordinates of the waypoints are replaced by an address ( default value : true )
 - __wayPoint.geocodingIncludeName__ : when this value is true, a name is if possible added to the address ( default value : true )